tartley/tartley.github.io/posts/keyboard-coolermaster-ck530s-missing-manual.md

 Some wrinkles:

-I can't manage to set a color for the FN key itself, which always appears unlit in this mode.
+I can't manage to set a color for the `fn` key itself, which always appears unlit in this mode.

 The caps lock key is unlit in this mode, unless caps lock is on.
 Similarly, scroll lock seems to always be unlit for me in this mode,